-I have preface this to say that over the on and off period of living in France, mostly Paris over 13 years, NO ONE has ever stolen from Libby.
-Oh, but have they tried.
+I have preface this to say that over the on and off period of living in France (mostly Paris) over the past 13 years, NO ONE has ever stolen from Libby.
+Oh, but have they have definitely tried.

-My dear American friend I had just finished a lovely meal at my favourite restaurant in Paris, "Chez Pradel Bastille" and were at Bastille metro station on the platform to go home.
+My American friend and I had just finished a lovely meal at my favourite restaurant in Paris, "Chez Pradel Bastille" and were at Bastille metro station on the platform to go home.

-The train arrives on the platform and as we enter the carriage, I place my phone into my right pocket of my coat.
+As the train arrived on the platform and as we enter the carriage, I place my phone into my right pocket of my coat.

-I instinctively put my right hand into my pocket as I just thought it maybe felt light (it is light in any case) and of course my phone was gone.
+There was quite a short man who brushed past us walking towards the of the middle of the train.
+I am not sure why but I instinctively put my right hand into my pocket.
+I had not felt a thing but perhaps my pocket was light.
+I just thought it maybe felt light (it is light in any case) and of course my phone was gone.

 I admit that this guy was slick!
 Wow!
 (I have to give credit where credit is due).

-But somehow I just took a step forward and took hold of the back of this jacket collar and said (nicely of course, I don't yell at people as that is useless and silly).
+But somehow; almost like it was an automattic action, I took a few steps forward and took hold of the back of this jacket collar and said (nicely of course, I don't yell).

 "Non, non, non.
 Donnes-moi mon portable..."